 Moving a business from one state to another can be tricky.
 If you want to relocate but don’t know where to go, consider the tips from our business moving guide below.

-Moving a business to another state is expensive in the short-term.
+Moving a business to another state is expensive in the short term.
 For one thing, your executive employees will likely expect you to foot their moving expenses.
-Some of them won’t move no matter how much you pay them.
-That means finding new employees, which is expensive, too.
+Some of them may not move no matter how much you pay them.
+That means finding new employees, which can be expensive, too.

 Don’t forget about the actual physical process of moving.
-You will need to find a commercial moving company.
-They will be expensive.
+Relocating a business to a new state requires the help of a commercial moving company that can be costly too.

 Even moving across town isn’t cheap, but you can add a few zeroes when moving your company out of the state.
 Small businesses should expect to spend around $10,000 to $30,000 to relocate.

-What does Texas, Nevada, Washington, South Dakota, and Wyoming all have in common?
+What do Texas, Nevada, Washington, South Dakota, and Wyoming all have in common?
 Besides having a relatively low cost of living (minus Washington), these are the five states in the U.S. that don’t have an income or capital gains tax for corporations or individuals.
+A corporation that legally does not pay income taxes is referred to as an S corporation.

 Fewer taxes mean more take-home money for you and your employees.
 Combine that with a lower cost of living (again, except in Washington), and you have a recipe for increased profits.